babanin/babanin.github.io/content/posts/how-to-deliver-data-quickly.md

 Data compression is the process of reducing the size of data.
 Information is encoded using fewer bits than the original representation.

 Compression has many benefits:
-* we have less data to transfer that means lower latency and higher throughput while transmitting messages over the network since we have less data to transfer
+* we have fewer data to transfer that means lower latency and higher throughput while transmitting messages over the network since we have less data to transfer
-* we have less data to store, which means more messages can be stored on disk and both reading from disk and writing to disk becomes faster
+* we have fewer data to store, which means more messages can be stored on disk and both reading from disk and writing to disk becomes faster
 * reduce dollar costs when we use public cloud services, since the cost of data transfer for many cloud services is based on the total amount of data served: serving compressed files is less expensive than uncompressed files.

 We can find compression everywhere: